havrak/fmcw-surveillance-radar/indexing-table/esp32/README.md

 	* M05:  Stop spindle spinning.
 		* H - stop spindle regime on horizontal axis
 		* T - stop spindle regime on tilt axis
+		* NOTE: spindle mode will also automatically end if stepper receives G0 command
 	* can be followed with S<rpm> to set speed

 ### Programming movements (NOT FINAL)